minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 interests and representative's voting decisions in that interest's favor, many researchers see a correlation.
 Yet, the deduction of what that means for the relationship between campaign contributions and votes is difficult to make.
-Do incumbents cater to wishes of special interest groups, because of their contribution or do they get contribution because their views coincide with the special interests groups @stratmann-2005[p.~143] @KauKeenanRubin[p.~275]?
+Do incumbents cater to the wishes of special interest groups, because of their contribution or do they get contributions because their views coincide with the special interest groups @stratmann-2005[p.~143] @KauKeenanRubin[p.~275]?
 Similarly, it is difficult to distinguish between two possible explanations for donations to politicians: either donors merely sympathise with and support politicians who share their views, or donations actually influence the